absinthe-graphql/absinthe/guides/subscriptions.md

            adapter: Phoenix.PubSub.PG2]
 ```

-In your application supervisor add a line AFTER your existing endpoint supervision
+In your application supervisor add a line _after_ your existing endpoint supervision
 line:

 ```elixir